 Your goal for discussion: Air time for every man every week.
 Draw out the quiet man without making him feel uncomfortable.
 Sense his pace.
-If you have a man who talks too much, ask him privately to help you draw out the more quiet men during discussion.
+If you have a man who talks too much, ask him privately to help you draw out the more reserved men.

 Don't talk more than 25% of the time.
 If there is silence when you ask a question, don't try to fill the space.
-Many of the resources you'll use already have discussion questions in them.
+The weekly videos and devotions each have discussion questions in them.
 Use these to steer the direction of the group meeting.